illinoistechesi/syntheticdisease-vingkan/README.md

 Your task is to extend the Disease Blueprint framework (an abstract Java class) to synthesize a new disease strain for testing purposes.
 This synthetic disease will be used in lab trials to test junior researchers' skills in programming, analysis, and public health.

 ## Learning Objectives
-- Develop a disease that shows off Java concepts
+- Develop a disease that shows off Java concepts.
-- Reflect on your design process by maintaining a journal
+- Reflect on your design process by maintaining a journal.

 ## Tools
 - **Cloud9**: an online development environment that allows you to develop, compile, an execute Java programs without installing Java locally.